Discreet Confidential Consultation (213) 374-3952

 Posted by Ronald D. Hedding | Dec 12, 2019

-This whole concept of catfishing has to do with somebody giving fake information to another person and trying to lure them into a date or whatever circumstance they're trying to do.
+The whole concept of catfishing involves somebody giving fake information to another person and trying to lure them into a date or some other circumstance.

-Usually, you see it done through social media where an individual will send, for example, different pictures of themselves and further information.
-Then they will meet a person on a dating app.
-The person on the other end either goes along with it or sees the person, realizes they've been catfished, and decides they're not going to have any further interactions with them.
+Usually, it happens through social media, where an individual sends, for example, different pictures of themselves and further information.
+Then, they meet a person on a dating app.
+The person on the other end either goes along with it or sees the person, realizes they've been cat-fished, and decides they're not going to have any further interactions with them.

 Deceiving Someone With Fake Online Information

-Where I see it being a problem on the criminal level in Los Angeles, for example, with so many dating apps and a lot of people, is people will catfish somebody, go on a date with them, try to make the moves on them, and that's where things go wrong.
+I see a problem on the criminal level in Los Angeles, for example, with so many dating apps and a lot of people.
+People will catfish somebody, go on a date with them, and try to make the moves on them, and that's where things go wrong.

 So, if you end up catfishing someone, having sex with them, and then they turn around and say that you forced yourself on them.

-In other words, the concept of catfishing I have not seen anybody being charged with any criminal offenses for that specific act, but when you do other things surrounded by that, they're going to use the whole catfishing concept to say that you're not legitimate.
+In other words, the concept of catfishing is not a criminal offense.
+I have not seen anybody charged with any criminal offenses for that specific act, but when you do other things surrounded by it, they're going to use the whole catfishing concept to say that you're not legitimate.

-So, if you're involved in a catfishing scenario, and you are on the wrong end of it s far as the police investigating you, you've been arrested, you've been charged, you're being accused of committing some sexual offense — you want to hire an attorney right away.
+So, suppose you're involved in a catfishing scenario, and you are on the wrong end of it as far as the police investigating you.
+In that case, you've been arrested, you've been charged, you're being accused of committing some sexual offense — you want to hire an attorney right away.

 That attorney can act as a buffer between you and law enforcement should they come knocking and want to talk to you or call you on the telephone.